-If you decide to backcountry camp along the Arapaho Pass Trail or beyond, prepare yourself properly ahead of time.
+If you decide to pitch a tent along the Arapaho Pass Trail or beyond, prepare yourself properly ahead of time.
 Scout out potential camping destinations on a map, research your route, look at a forecast, get an early start, pack enough food, and bring a backpack full of quality gear.
 Weather can get harsh in a hurry at high elevations, so don’t underestimate it.

 There are some important rules and regulations to keep in mind when hiking the 4th of July Trail and camping in Indian Peaks Wilderness.
 Right-click one of the trailhead signs to view a full-sized image in a new window, or just read my abridged summary of the rules below.